 The decision to replace a furnace can be difficult.
 If the decision to replace hasn’t already been made by circumstance, cost is the usually primary factor in the decision.
 Can you afford to replace your heating equipment, or can you get one more season out of the old furnace?
-Boston homes need heating equipment that can tolerate a tough winter, so what should you look at when considering replacement?
+Boston homes need heating equipment that can tolerate a tough winter, so what should you look at when considering a furnace replacement in Boston, MA?

 The cost of the replacement is certainly a consideration.
 Many homeowners choose to upgrade (or install) their central air conditioning unit at the same time they change out their heating equipment.
 While this isn’t strictly necessary, depending upon the type of heating system in the home, homeowners can save thousands of dollars by redoing the heating and cooling at the same time.